DevLung/Modrinth-modpack-indexer/README.md

 # Modrinth Modpack Indexer

-A tool to easily index and extract all contents of a Modrinth modpack from its .mrpack file.
+A tool that uses the Modrinth API to index and extract all contents of a Modrinth modpack from its .mrpack file.

 ## Usage:
 ```